RomanChizhevsky/IVFSuccessCalculator/README.md

 ### API

-To calculate the IVF Success rate, issue a **POST** request to the **/success-rate** endpoint on the server.
+To calculate the IVF Success rate for a patient, issue a **POST** request to the **/success-rate** endpoint on the server.
-The body of the request must contain the calculation parameters, formatted as a JSON structure.
+The body of the request must contain patient details, formatted as a JSON structure.

 The skeleton of this request payload is depicted below:
 ```javascript